Health and Wellbeing at Fairfield First

 Cosmic Kids is a YouTube channel devoted to Yoga, relaxation and mindfulness.

-Each class is represented by our Fairfield Wellbeing Warriors.
+We have Wellbeing Champions from Year 3 and Year 4 who have attended a training session with children from local schools.
 They are there to ensure that all children have someone to talk to about wellbeing and that the profile of wellbeing remains high at school.
-The Wellbeing Warriors have run a wellbeing stall at the summer fair, organised playground relaxation sessions and are always there for the children if they need them.
+The Wellbeing Champions have run a wellbeing stall at the summer fair, organised playground relaxation sessions and are always there for the children if they need them.
 Our motto is ‘Wellbeing First at Fairfield’.